earlvanze/MoneySheets/README.md

 4) Double-click on transactions.exe

-## Prerequisites for running the app on your desktop
+## Prerequisites for running the Python script on your desktop
 From https://developers.google.com/sheets/api/quickstart/python

 To run this program, you'll need: